 Faith-Based Travelers: See the following webpages for details:

 LGBTI Travelers: Consensual, same-sex sexual relations are illegal in Nigeria.
 Entering same-sex marriage contracts and civil unions (defined to include “any arrangement between persons of the same sex to live together as sex partners”) is also criminalized, with punishments including fines and prison sentences of up to 14 years.
 Same-sex marriage contracts and civil unions entered into in a foreign country are not recognized under Nigerian law.

-Public displays of affection between persons of the same sex are also punishable by up to 10 years imprisonment.
-Furthermore, the law allows for the prosecution of persons who support or belong to advocacy groups relating to LGBTI issues, with prison sentences of up to 10 years.
-U.S. citizens who participate in free speech or assemblies relating to same sex marriage could potentially be prosecuted under this law.
+Public displays of affection between persons of the same sex are also punishable by up to ten years imprisonment.
+Furthermore, the law allows for the prosecution of persons who support or belong to advocacy groups relating to LGBTI issues, with prison sentences of up to ten years.
+U.S. citizens who participate in free speech or assemblies relating to same-sex marriage could potentially be prosecuted under this law.

 In the following northern states, where Sharia law applies, penalties can also include death: Bauchi, Borno, Gombe, Jigawa, Kaduna, Kano, Katsina, Kebbi, Niger, Sokoto, Yobe, and Zamfara.

-Nigeria has a number of well trained doctors, yet medical facilities are generally poor.
-Many medicines are unavailable.
-Caution should be taken when purchasing medicines locally as counterfeit pharmaceuticals are a common problem and may be difficult to distinguish from genuine medications.
+Nigerian medical facilities are generally poorly equipped.
+Many medicines are unavailable, including medications for diabetes or asthma.
+Take care when purchasing medicines locally, as counterfeit pharmaceuticals are a common problem, and may be difficult to distinguish from genuine medications.
 Hospitals often expect immediate cash payment for health services.